 Once I graduated from school and began living a more adult existence—dating casually and not-so casually—the issue of birth control became a hot topic in my brain.
 Like, perhaps it was irresponsible that I wasn't taking all the precautions available to prevent an unwanted pregnancy.
 But, by then, my issues with the birth control pill ran deeper than just the possibility of weight fluctuation.
 I really didn’t like the idea that I would have to pump synthetic hormones into my body on a daily basis.

 I found myself at a turning point.
 I could either ensure myself the peace of mind and just get a prescription, or I could keep on without it.
-I've used period and ovulation tracking apps like Clue (it's a great way to get to know your body, even if it has nothing to do with contraception), and I've thought about getting an IUD.
-It seems like a really great option, but I'm squeamish about that stuff, and, ultimately, I don't know how comfortable I'd be with it.
-So I did some research.
+I've used period and ovulation tracking apps like Clue (these are a great way to get to know your body, even if contraception isn't your goal), and I've thought about getting an IUD.
+It seems like a great option, but frankly, I'm squeamish about the idea of having a foreign object in my body.

-Another thing I didn't know: There are two types of pills.
-Combination pills contain both estrogen and progestin, while the other is just progestin.
-That's the pill that is said to have fewer side effects.
-But, still, there are side effects.
-The most common include spotting, nausea, breast tenderness, headaches, weight gain, decreased libido, and mood changes.
-While they don't sound great, those symptoms are pretty close to what happens during a particularly bad week of PMS.
+No matter the type of birth control, there are side effects—the most common include spotting, nausea, breast tenderness, headaches, weight gain, decreased libido, and mood changes.
+While they don't sound great, those symptoms are pretty close to what happens during a particularly bad week of PMS anyway.

 Now I'd like to open it up to you.
 What do you think I should do?
 Any sage advice or experience with the subject?
 Let me know in the comments below.